deajan/linuxscripts/burp/incexc/README.md

 - Exclude unnecessary Linux paths
 - Set standard settings (which you may have to modify to fit your needs)

+The regex are PCRE and validated by https://regexr.com

 In order to use it, simply write the following in the client config file server side:

 - For linux clients